• Skip to primary navigation

 Living many years in San Diego allowed me to experience so much good food, and Carne Asada Burritos were a weekly occurrence, especially in college.

-If you've been hanging out with me for a while you already know that tacos are my jam.
+If you’ve been hanging out with me for a while, you already know that tacos are my jam.
 I could eat tacos every single day.
 Seriously!!

 Growing up in San Diego, I had a front-row seat to what are arguably the best tacos on the planet.
-San Diego's Mexican food scene is heavily influenced by Baja California and the fresh flavor that come with it.
+San Diego’s Mexican food scene is heavily influenced by Baja California and the fresh flavor that comes with it.

 I've lived in the Bay Area now for about 12 years and I still haven't been able to find a carne asada taco that comes close to the ones that I've had in Chula Vista.